 Skills you need for a Bsc chemistry Course

 You shouldn't rely just on your BSc chemistry course's theoretical knowledge.
 You need to have the right talents if you want to succeed in any business.
-You must have a certain skill set in order to earn a B.Sc. in chemistry.
+You must have a certain skill set to earn a B.Sc. in chemistry.

 - Laboratory work: Chemistry majors become adept in laboratory work and data analysis.
 Chemistry majors use these concepts to address both qualitative and quantitative issues.